GuillermoBustosPerez/Backed-flakes-categories/Report/Backed-Flakes-Categories.md

 percussion axis.
 Slimak ([2003](#ref-peresani_les_2003)) also points out that, as a morphological feature, the flake back of core edge flakes with a limited back will be offset in regards the axis of percussion.
-TThese features of alignment between the flake back and percussion axis are captured by PC1 and PC3, with pseudo-Levallois and core edge flakes with a limited back having similar values, indicative of an offset backed edge and lower elongation.
+These features of alignment between the flake back and percussion axis are captured by PC1 and PC3, with pseudo-Levallois and core edge flakes with a limited back having similar values, indicative of an offset backed edge and lower elongation.